armbian/build/packages/bsp/sun60iw2-gpu/README.md

   build needs — with `bsp/include` present, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
 (The enabler just sanity-checks the header is present and errors out clearly if the headers package predates this hook.)
-- **Does `img-bxm-dkms` 0.1.0-3 build against our 6.6 kernel?** Incipiens proved 0.1.0-2 builds against 6.6.98-sun60iw2; -3 is expected to as well, but untested.
+- ~~Does `img-bxm-dkms` 0.1.0-3 build against our 6.6 kernel?~~ CONFIRMED: builds and loads against 6.6.98-vendor-sun60iw2.
-- **Hardware test.** Nothing here has been run on a board yet.
+- ~~Hardware test.~~ DONE on Orange Pi 4 Pro (headless Trixie): GPU (OpenCL) and VPU (H.264 HW decode) both validated.
+Remaining untested: H.265/VP9 decode, HW encode, and Vulkan/GLES with a real display.

 ## Possible future refinement: build the module in the kernel package